BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 San Francisco, California and both parties submit to the exclusive jurisdiction of those courts.

-17.3. _Attorneys’ Fees and Cost_ s.
+17.3. _Attorneys’ Fees and Costs_.
 The prevailing party in any action to enforce this Agreement will be entitled to recover its reasonable attorneys’ fees and costs in connection with such action.